arsonor/music-genre-classification-with-deep-learning/README.md

 - [`nginx.conf`](nginx/nginx.conf): Configures Nginx to act as a reverse proxy for the Flask API.

+Nginx is a reverse proxy server that enhances security, scalability, performance, and user experience:

+- Scalability: If you expand the app to multiple instances or need load balancing, Nginx can handle it.
+- Performance: By offloading tasks like static file serving, caching, and SSL termination, Nginx improves the overall performance of your application.
+- Simplicity for Clients: Users interact with the app through Nginx on port 80, eliminating the need to know internal port configurations.

 #### Test Folder

 - **Example Audio Files:** One 30-second audio clip for each genre to test the app.